 “He is trying to take the focus away from drugs and instead empower people to take charge of their health,” said Murray.
 “Drugs are simply biochemical Band-Aids that do not address the underlying cause.
 Natural approaches are designed to get at the root of the problem and promote a real cure.”

 That doesn’t mean Murray relishes the role of the gadfly.
 He doesn’t avoid conflict, but he doesn’t seek it either, says Erik Goldman, editor in chief at Holistic Primary Care.
 “While he’s never shied away from pointing out the limitations of conventional allopathic medicine or challenging the dominance of Big Pharma in influencing healthcare policy, he has always made an effort to educate rather than attack conventionally-trained practitioners,” Goldman says.
 “In that way, he’s played a vital role in the evolution of natural medicine in this country.”

 Besides being the director of product development for the supplement company Natural Factors Nutrition Products, Murray spends a lot of time writing, speaking, and building the infrastructure for his website, DoctorMurray.com—which currently has 80,000 subscribers to its newsletter.

 “I truly believe that true health education is taught more within the aisles of health food stores than in doctor’s offices,” he said.
 “So, I am particularly passionate about making sure people working in health food stores are educated and inspired to spread the word.”

 Murray’s mission to bring more voices into the conversation doesn’t stop in the aisles or naturopath offices either.

-In March of this year, Murray produced an online consumer event, the Natural Medicine, Healing & Wellness Summit.
+In March of 2016, Murray produced an online consumer event, the Natural Medicine, Healing & Wellness Summit.
 A tidy 75,000 people are registered for the weeklong educational series, which features more than two dozen top-shelf speakers.

 That list, of course, includes Murray.